 Holiday Favourite or Cold Weather Treat

-As Christmas neared Grandma Jones’ Deep Plum Pudding Cake would arrive at the table for sunday dinner, sprinkled with nutmeg and served with a good vanilla ice cream, sometimes even her own.
+As Christmas neared Grandma Jones’ Deep Plum Pudding would arrive at the table for Sunday dinner, sprinkled with nutmeg and served with a good vanilla ice cream, sometimes even her own.

 One dish ready, this is true farm-house cooking.
 Make the cake batter in the same dish you’ll be baking in, then pour boiling stewed plums (prunes) over the batter and slide it into the oven.
 The cake rises up over the bubbling plums, for a homey, warm comforting end to a winter meal.

 Here’s hoping you and your family enjoy my grandmother’s homespun plum pudding.
 I think she’d be tickled pink that recipes can be shared en masse the way we do now and seeing this, she would be so proud.

 Cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer and recipe blogger.
 A Cordon Bleu-trained Chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn and has been sharing all things delicious - right here - since 2010.